regtemp8/flipflip/docs/v4/playing_scene.md

 | Ctrl+T        | Toggle Always On Top        |
 | Ctrl+G        | Toggle Menu Bar             |

-?> Note: Video controls only work for main Scene (not Overlays).
+?> Note: Video controls only work for a single Scene.
 Scrolling volume control only works while the sidebar is hidden.